 On receipt of the Risk Assessment Form, the outcome will be recorded by the HR SiE Team on the eDBS system to complete the DBS check process.

 The HR SiE Team will keep a copy of the Risk Assessment Form in accordance with statutory guidelines.

 If you decide not to seek advice and guidance, please let the HR SiE Team know the outcome of the employment decision so that the eDBS system can be updated appropriately.
-You may still complete a risk assessment and send it to the HR SiE Team where it will be held securely.
+Please still complete a Risk Assessment Form and send it to the HR SiE Team where it will be held securely.